karensheng/Airbnb_Regulation/README.md

 ### Motivation:

-My background is in economics and litigation consulting.
-Therefore I'm naturally drawn to studying the dynamics of supply and demand as well as the impact of regulation on the marketplace.
+As an economist with many years' experience in litigation consulting, I'm naturally drawn to studying the dynamics of supply and demand as well as the impact of regulation on the marketplace.
 Despite its tremendous success, Airbnb has been involved with legal disputes with numerous cities with regard to the legitimacy of short-term rentals.
 It is particularly interesting in the sense that these regulations are highly localized as a result of Airbnb's efforts to reach agreements with individual cities where its operation has been challenged.

 Upon settling a lawsuit with the City of San Francisco in May 2017, Airbnb agreed to help enforce SF's existing short-term rental laws on its platform.
 As the first phase of my capstone project, I intended to assess the reduction of listings (i.e. supplies) as a result of the newly enforced regulation and to assess whether there were any significant changes in the prices.